-Dwelling - A building or any portion of it designed exclusively for private residential occupancy, but not including hotels, motels, boarding houses, or other similar accommodations.
+Dwelling - A building or any portion of it which have cooking and toilet facilities and are designed exclusively for private residential for occupancy by one family only.
+It does not including hotels, motels, boarding houses, or other similar accommodations.

 Dwelling Unit - One or more rooms which have cooking and toilet facilities and are designed for occupancy by one family only.